fhemsher/SVG-Electronics/README.md

 # SVG-Electronics
 Windows 10 Stand-Alone Application: Create SVG Electronics Drawings

-Dowload .zip folder and place on your computer in inetpub/wwwroot/
+**Dowload ZIP** folder, then create a new site under inetpub/wwwroot on your computer.

+Place unzipped files into that site's folder.

-To run the application, in localhost select the index.htm file.
+To run the application, in **localhost** select the index.htm file.

 You may then create/save/edit SVG electronics drawings.